zuniverse/vuejs-mapbox/README.md

-# A MapBox visualization with Vue 3 + TypeScript + Vite
+# A MapBox implementation with Vue 3 + TypeScript + Vite